-Animal Motifs: The magic of Felix' insanity causes him to see people with the heads of animals that represent them.
+Animal Motifs: The magic of Felix's insanity causes him to see people with the heads of animals that represent them.
 Perhaps tellingly, Gideon is just a green blob.

 And the Adventure Continues: The end of Corambis.
 The author has said she wanted to make it clear that the story didn't end with the narrative, and she definitely did.

-Antihero: Felix is the Type IV variety, sometimes skirting type V (for example, when ordering Mildmay to kill Vey Coruscant or when torturing prostitutes).
+Antihero: Felix is the Type IV variety, sometimes skirting type V (for example, when ordering Mildmay to kill Vey Coruscant or when losing control when dominating a sexual partner).
 Mildmay at his best is Type II, but he generally stays at Type III and his past indicates Type IV.

 Arc Words: Arguably, "The doctrine of labyrinths", or "Every maze has a monster at its heart."
 The continued motif of "the heart and the center of a labyrinth are not the same" also deserves honorable mention.